 Very low temperature geothermal energy

 It is used to service domestic, urban and agricultural needs.
 The fluids that can be found are at temperatures between 20 ° C and 50 ° C.

 Geothermal power plants

 The geothermal power plants have the function of generating electricity from the thermal energy of the Earth's interior.
 For this, they have heat exchangers with the aim of generating steam.
-With the steam pressure a turbine is activated obtaining mechanical energy.
-The mechanical energy obtained by the turbine can easily be converted into electrical energy by an electric generator.
+With the steam pressure a steam turbine is activated obtaining mechanical energy.
+The mechanical energy obtained by the steam turbine can easily be converted into electrical energy by an electric generator.

 The main geothermal plant is located in Tuscany, near the city of Pisa and is called Central Geothermal Larderello.
 An image of the central one in the central part of a valley and the vision of kilometers of pipes of a meter of diameter that go towards the thermal power station show the landscaping impact that it generates.